 - Leaving the EU Emission Trading System (EU ETS)

 A reduction in EU investment and increased transportation costs

 About 12% of the UK’s gas and 5% of its electricity comes from the EU.
 Interconnectors are pipes or wires that carry electricity or gas between countries.
 The UK has interconnectors with France, Belgium, The Netherlands and Ireland, while Northern Ireland has interconnectors with the Republic of Ireland and Scotland.
 Interconnectors linking the UK with Norway and Denmark are currently being built.

 Leaving the EU Emission Trading System (EU ETS)

-The UK is currently part of the EU Emission Trading System (EU ETS).
+The UK is no longer part of the EU Emission Trading System (EU ETS).
 This is an EU-wide system that puts a price on carbon through trading of emission permits.